Postdoctoral Positions in Translational Neural Engineering

 APPLICATION PROCESS

-Applications should include a publication list, a motivation letter (max. two pages), names and contact details of two referees and a CV with information on education and previous research experience in the analysis of neuroimaging data.
+Applications should include a publication list, a motivation letter (max.
+2 pages), the names and contact details of 2 referees, and a CV with information on education and previous research experience in translational neural engineering.
 This information should be submitted by email to Professor Richard Reilly at reillyri@tcd.ie

 Information about the group and the research project can be found at: